PateeerQ/samp-basic-ac/README.md

-# Pateeer Basic Anti Cheat
+# SAMP Basic Anti Cheat

 ## A SAMP Basic Anti Cheat - Plug and Easy to Use